eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

   Party Instance certificates contain a relying party unique ID extension.
-* The Relying Party Instance certificate SHALL contain the legal name for the Relying Party in the subject’s Common Name, which the Wallet Instance can show to the User when asking for User approval, see section 7.6.1.
+* The Relying Party Instance certificate SHALL contain the legal name for the Relying Party in the subject's Common Name, which the Wallet Instance can show to the User when asking for User approval, see section 7.6.1.
 The Relying Party Instance certificate MAY contain a Relying Party name extension that further defines the Relying Party